Rayyan-Oumlil/CustoFlow/README.md

 │  ✅ Agent Detection & Attribution                               │
 │     └─ Automatic detection of which agent handled each        │ │        response, displayed in UI and stored in feedback        │ │                                                                 │
+│  ✅ A2A Protocol (Agent-to-Agent Communication)                 │
+│     └─ Direct agent communication: FAQ↔Order,                 │
+│        Sentiment→Escalation for context-aware responses        │
+│                                                                 │
 │  ✅ Agent Deployment                                             │
 │     └─ FastAPI production server with health checks,           │